nottaro/littleroot/content/11Physics/Electricity.md

 ### Charging by conduction
 - Occurs when $e^-$ are unevenly distributed throughout the structure of an electrically neutral species
 - A charged object is brought into contact with another, and attracts, repulses electrons, making the other object gain a net charge
+#### Friction
+- When insulating materials rub against each other, they may become electrically charged
+- Electrons, which are negatively charged, may be ‘rubbed off’ one material and on to the other.
+The material that gains electrons becomes negatively charged.
+The material that loses electrons is left with a positive charge.
+- The electrons gain enough energy to leave/enter the materials
 ### Charging by Induction
 - Occurs when $e^-$ are unevenly distributed throughout the structure of an electrically neutral species
 - A charged object is brought *near* another